hzeesha/NBAmatchPredictor/README.md

      ├── standings/
      └── scores/
 5. **Optional Playwright Setup**
-   - If using Playwright for the first time, run (bash): playwright install
+   - If using Playwright for the first time, run
+     ```bash
+     playwright install

 ## Usage
 - Run main.py to scrape standings and game data